kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 The Job object will start a new Pod if the first Pod fails or is deleted (for example due to a node hardware failure or a node reboot).

 You can also use a Job to run multiple Pods in parallel.
+See [this](https://kubernetes.io/docs/tasks/job/coarse-parallel-processing-work-queue/#defining-a-job).

 If you want to run a Job (either a single task, or several in parallel) on a schedule, see [CronJob](/docs/concepts/workloads/controllers/cron-jobs/).